koole/react-sanctum/README.md

 1. Install Laravel Fortify using the following instructions https://laravel.com/docs/8.x/fortify#installation

-2. Add the `TwoFactorAuthenticable` trait to the User modal https://laravel.com/docs/8.x/fortify#two-factor-authentication
+2. Add the `TwoFactorAuthenticable` trait to the User model https://laravel.com/docs/8.x/fortify#two-factor-authentication

 3. Make sure the `two-factor-challenge` route is included in the `config/cors.php` file.